Jean-Liang/Home_Sales/README.md

 - What is the average price of a home for each year the home was built, that has three bedrooms, three bathrooms, two floors, and is greater than or equal to 2,000 square feet?
 - What is the average price of a home per "view" rating having an average home price greater than or equal to $350,000?

-The details analysis can be found in - "Home_Sales_colab.ipynb".
+The detailed analysis can be found in - "Home_Sales_colab.ipynb".

 Runtime for dataset:
 - Uncache Runtime:  0.9411220550537109 seconds